Alice Pearce: Death

 Pearce was diagnosed with terminal cancer before Bewitched began.
 She kept her illness a secret, although her rapid weight loss was quite evident during the second season of the sitcom.
-She died from ovarian cancer toward the end of the second year of Bewitched at the age of 48.
-The last episode Pearce appeared in was titled "Prodigy."
-It was completed many months before Pearce died, but it aired after her death as the last episode of Season #2.
-Pearce was cremated and her ashes were scattered at sea.
+She filmed her last episode, "Baby's First Paragraph," on January 21, 1966.
+Pearce died from ovarian cancer less than two months later on March 3, 1966, at age 48.
+She was cremated and her ashes were scattered at sea.